 You also cannot dock your boat or get out of your boat once you are in the spring.
 You can swim with the animals, but you have to enter the spring swimming.
 On this trip I was content to float on top of them and just watch them from above water.
 I plan on returning eventually to swim.

-I could see the sad reminders of meetings between manatee and motorboat as several had ghastly scars on their back and tail.
+Sad reminders of meetings between manatee and motorboat was evident as several animals had scars on their back and tail.
 I had to avoid giving them a canoe or paddle scar a couple of times as I was floating on top of them looking at one and I would drift into another one on the other side.
 Fortunately, I avoided any contact.

 Crystal River is a town that thrives on manatee tourism.
 We had our own boats and it cost us $5.00 to launch from the hotel marina, but you can see the manatees in a variety of ways.
 You can rent canoes, kayaks, snorkel gear, diving gear, pay for a boat cruise, or stand on top of the bridge and see them from there.
 They do have a parking lot and a platform where people can drive into Three Sister Springs, but they have not opened it yet and it is unknown when this will happen.
 There are a variety of ways to experience this amazing phenomenon.